 Where to stay in Myeongdong

-A Paris escape in the center of Seoul, L’Escape is a boutique hotel newly opened in the summer of 2018.
+A Paris escape in the center of Seoul, L’Escape is a boutique hotel that newly opened in the summer of 2018.
 It’s steps away from Myeongdong Station, which is one stop away from Seoul Station, making it convenient for both sightseeing and transport.
-Enjoy amazing and insta-worthy rooms (and bathroom) in addition to great service!
+Enjoy amazing and insta-worthy rooms (and bathrooms) in addition to great service!